myoung34/docker-github-actions-runner/README.md

 ## Ephemeral mode

 GitHub's hosted runners are completely ephemeral.
-You can `sudo rm -rf /` without breaking all future jobs.
+You can remove all its data without breaking all future jobs.

 To achieve the same resilience in a self-hosted runner:
   1. override the command for your runner with `/ephemeral-runner.sh` (which will terminate after one job executes)